SethMMorton/natsort/docs/intro.rst

     Because a :class:`tuple` is always returned, a :exc:`TypeError` should not be common unless one tries to do something odd like sort an :class:`int` against a :class:`list`.

-:mod:`natsort` gave me results I didn't expect, and it's a terrible library!
-    Did you try to debug using the above advice?
-If so, and you still cannot figure out the error, then please `file an issue <https://github.com/SethMMorton/natsort/issues/new>`_.

 Shell script
 ------------